 Get involved in shaping Perth and Kinross

-Perth & Kinross Council and its partner organisation make decisions that affect our communities.
+Perth and Kinross Council and its partner organisation make decisions that affect our communities.
 That's why we want your thoughts and input to help with those decisions.
 Find all the opportunities to get involved here, and also the actions that are informed by your responses.
 Keep up to date with new engagement activity by subscribing to our mailing list and by following us on Facebook or Twitter.
 Check out our climate change engagement activities page.

 What else is happening?